Louis Garrel: Career

 He appeared in Heartbeats, by director Xavier Dolan, released in 2010.
 In 2011, Garrel directed the short film La Règle de trois, with Vincent Macaigne and Golshifteh Farahani, which he presented at the Locarno Festival.

 In 2014, he played Jacques de Bascher, the lover of Karl Lagerfeld and Yves Saint Laurent in Bertrand Bonello's film Saint Laurent.

-His directional debut film Two Friends, starring Golshifteh Farahani, Vincent Macaigne and himself, was released in 2015.
+His directorial debut film Two Friends, starring Golshifteh Farahani, Vincent Macaigne and himself, was released in 2015.

 In 2019, Garrel starred in An Officer and a Spy directed by Roman Polanski, which revolved around the Dreyfus affair.
 The film had its world premiere at the Venice Film Festival in August 2019, and was released in November 2019.
 The same year, he starred in Little Women, based upon novel of the same name.

 In 2020, Garrel starred in Rifkin's Festival directed by Woody Allen, DNA directed by Maïwenn, and in 2021, The Story of My Wife opposite Léa Seydoux, directed by Ildikó Enyedi.